 Your little Disney fan will love making this super cute and adorable DIY Mickey Mouse paper bag puppet.
 It’s easy with the free template and your toddler, preschooler, and kindergartener will have so much fun playing with it!

 I grew up going to Disneyland because I had family nearby and my kids love it just as much as I did at their age.
-If you are planning a trip to one of the Disney parks, you can get ready for the trip by checking out my comprehensive guide – 33 Must-Know Tips for Going to Disneyland with Toddlers.
-Then get the kids excited by making a fun Mickey Mouse Paper Bag Puppet.
+Before you head out to the most magical place on Earth, get your little ones excited by making a fun Mickey Mouse Paper Bag Puppet.

 This is not the first time I have shared a Disney craft, and I know it won’t be the last!
 We love all things Disneyland.
 I have even dedicated an entire week to Disney crafts!
 From Moana’s raft to a toilet paper roll Minion craft, my kids had a blast re-creating their favorite characters and scenes from beloved Disney movies.